-The franchise business operates under its own rules both legally and in a practical sense for both franchisors and franchisees.
+Franchising operates under its own rules both legally and in a practical sense for franchisors and franchisees.
 In order to be successful over the long term, all players must conform or they stand a good chance of losing.
-While the legal rules of franchising are quite extensive and often subject to change, the practical and personal aspects of franchising remain constant but often overlooked.
+While the legal rules of franchising are quite extensive and often subject to change, the practical and personal aspects of franchising remain reasonably constant.

 First the Law

-The personal side of franchising continues to dog the industry, but too many franchisors and prospective franchisees continue to ignore it.
+The personal side of franchising, meaning lack of due diligence by both franchisors and franchisees alike, dogs the industry.
 The consequences of this ignorance drag on.
 The result is too many unhappy franchisees and too many upset franchise systems.
 Just Google ‘franchise lawsuits‘ and you’ll be busy reading for a long time.

 Here’s a simple example of the problem.
-A competent franchisor with a great system and flawless legal compliance pushes for franchise sales without regard for vetting new franchisees.
-To be successful there must be harmony.
-Without good chemistry, there’s a divorce on the horizon.
-Hence the onset of trouble.
+To start, we have a competent franchisor with a great system and flawless legal compliance.
+But the franchisor pushes for franchise sales and ignores vetting new franchisees.
+Without proper vetting of franchisee prospects there is bound to be trouble.
 But, the franchisor does not hold all the blame.
 It’s a two-way street.
 Know that most franchise buyers conduct little or no pre-purchase due diligence.
 Franchisors want franchise sales at almost any cost and buyers continue to purchase without fully investigating the concept.
-It’s a real picture and one always filled with failure.
+This scenario plays out constantly and it’s one filled with failure.
 Due diligence is the most sorely lacking aspect of franchising, bar none.

-First, we’ve used this venerable tagline for many years: Just because any business can be franchised doesn’t mean that it should be franchised™.
-The second one to now add is ‘The absence of due diligence is the greatest source of problems in franchising.’
+The Bibby Group has used this venerable tagline for many years: Just because any business can be franchised doesn’t mean that it should be franchised™.
+The second one to add is ‘The absence of due diligence is the greatest source of franchise trouble.’

 To be successful in franchising there must be a quality business model with a proven track record.
 There are ways to measure that.
-There also has to be an ability to help others be successful.
+There also has to be an ability to help franchisees be successful.
 Again, there are ways to measure that.
 The franchise business is rugged and demanding.
 Knowing what lies ahead is the best preparation for the journey.
-Again, that reality applies to both parties.
-If it sounds to you as though it’s too easy to make a mistake in this area, look at the real news concerning franchise success and failure.
+Both franchisors and franchisees must conduct due diligence of each other prior to the marriage.
+It sounds logical but just look at the facts on franchise success and failure.